TomasHubelbauer/webrtc-bridge/README.md

 established, at which point the polling should stop and the key should be deleted on the signaling channel.

+For now, I've tried a solution where trickle ICE is disabled forcing both peers to collect all ICE candidates first and only then advertise their SDP+ICE.

 ### Make compatible with Node using `wrtc` to not have to run in Puppeteer

 https://github.com/node-webrtc/node-webrtc